rothgar/netdata-wiki/Home.md

 This wiki is the whole of it.
 Other than the wiki, currently there is the... source code.

-I need help documenting everything.
-If you can help, please open a github issue stating you want to help.
-I'll be notified.

 You should at least walk through the pages of the wiki.
-They has a good overview of netdata, what it can do and how to use it.
+They have a good overview of netdata, what it can do and how to use it.

 ## Support